 To validate findings in Layer One and Two, “flash” surveys will be conducted using standard survey instruments.

 Scoping study for markets

-The traditional market system in Vietnam is quite diverse, divided in 3 types (type 1: more than 400 stores, type 2: more than 200 stores, and type 3: less than 200 stores).
-A quick scoping study on markets has been done in two districts in order to better understand market types and their management structure.
+The traditional market system in Vietnam is quite diverse, divided in three types (type one: more than 400 stores, type two: more than 200 stores, and type three: less than 200 stores).
+A quick scoping study on markets was conducted in two districts in order to better understand market types and their management structures.